 If you miss the blister prevention boat and end up with a blood blister, follow the normal blister treatment sequence to get rid of that foot blisters.
 But now, preventing infection really is your priority!
 As a result, consider the options below, depending on your blister location, the environment you’re in and what gear you have access to.

 If it’s possible, remove all pressure to ensure the blister roof remains intact and allow it to heal in its own time.
 For example, a blood blister on top of your toe would benefit from simply wearing open-toed sandals.
 Similarly, a blister at the back of your heel would get relief from wearing open-backed scuffs.
-However, barefeet, or complete nonweightbearing may be your only option, depending where your blood blister is.
-Either way, by taking away all pressure, the blister remains intact with no chance of infection.
+However, if your blister is under your foot, or you simply must wear enclosed shoes, it’s impossible to negate all pressure.

 - Reduce friction levels with Engo Blister Patches.
 You stick these to your shoe or insole to stop the skin stretching (shearing) and tearing the capillaries further.